bdsoy/linkedin-scrap/README.md

 ### linkedin-competitor posts scrape and post to Power BI dashboard

 Scraping LinkedIn posts from competitor and visualize in Power BI Background/reason is we don't want to manually check our competitors' situation!
-We want to do it a smarter way.
+We want to do it a smarter way.\
+code is in the jupyter notebook file "LinkedIn contact scraping Power BI"